Nice to meet you.

 TeamViewer isn't your typical MDM—it's better known for remote access and troubleshooting, but its TeamViewer Remote Management suite also includes mobile device management capabilities.

-To test how well it stacks up against dedicated MDM solutions, I focused on its remote control features, mobile security tools, and real-time monitoring, using a mix of Windows, macOS, iOS, and Android devices.
+To understand how well it stacks up against dedicated MDM solutions, I focused on reviews that spoke about its remote control features, mobile security tools, and real-time monitoring, in a mix of Windows, macOS, iOS, and Android devices.

 Right away, the remote support tools stood out.
-Most MDMs let you push configurations and policies, but TeamViewer takes it a step further by allowing real-time remote access to devices, even for mobile phones.
-I tested this by remotely controlling an Android device and troubleshooting a VPN configuration issue on an iPhone.
+Most MDMs let users push configurations and policies, but TeamViewer takes it a step further by allowing real-time remote access to devices, even for mobile phones.

-Unlike most MDMs that require end-user interaction, TeamViewer lets me see the screen, navigate settings, and even make real-time changes without relying on users to follow step-by-step instructions.
+Several G2 reviews suggested that, unlike most MDMs that require end-user interaction, TeamViewer lets users see the screen, navigate settings, and even make real-time changes without relying on users to follow step-by-step instructions.
 This is ideal for IT teams dealing with less tech-savvy users.

 For security, TeamViewer includes mobile endpoint protection with malware detection, which is something most MDMs don't offer.
-I installed the security agent on multiple devices, and it successfully flagged outdated software and blocked an unauthorized app installation attempt.
-However, I found that malware detection felt more like a secondary feature compared to standalone endpoint protection tools.
+Users can easily install the security agent on multiple devices, and it successfully flags outdated software and blocks unauthorized app installation attempts.
+However, I read about malware detection feeling more like a secondary feature compared to standalone endpoint protection tools.
 It's helpful but not as in-depth as dedicated security solutions.

 All things considered, TeamViewer is still a dependable choice if remote support is your primary objective.
 Its ability to troubleshoot devices quickly sets it apart.